 Stable Diffusion (SD): Open-source foundation model with a large ecosystem of community fine-tunes, LoRAs, and extensions.

 Midjourney: Proprietary image generation service known for artistic, painterly aesthetic.
-Discord-based.
+Accessible via its web app and Discord.

 Fine-Tuned Model: A foundation model that's been further trained on a specific dataset to specialize in a style or subject (portraits, anime, products, etc.).